-Everything about Domaine Lafond Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Lafond Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 The Lafond family has a long history in the Southern Rhone Valley that dates all the way back to 1780.
 Af first, the Lafond family settled in Tavel, before making the move to Chateauneuf du Pape.
 Jumping ahead a few centuries, the Lafond family created Domaine Lafond in Roc-Epine in 1970.
 The name Roc-Epine found its inspiration from a popular racehorse.